Baked Kale & Artichoke Dip with Greek Yogurt

 The holy grail of appetizers!
-This easy Healthy Kale & Artichoke Dip recipe is a healthier take on traditional spinach & artichoke dip, lightened up with greek yogurt.
-I used kale instead of spinach to change things up and the result is delicious and nutritious!
+This healthy artichoke dip with kale is my take on traditional spinach & artichoke dip.
+It’s lightened up with greek yogurt and I used kale instead of place to change things up.
 Serve it up at your next holiday party or family gathering.

 A good spinach and artichoke dip was always a shareable family favourite when eating out at restaurants.
 A creamy, cheesy dip served with tortilla chips and warm, crispy pita bread – how could you go wrong?